f-lucini/cloudfront-prefix-list-bypass/README.md

 # CloudFront Prefix List Bypass

-A cloud security research tool for demonstrating **CloudFront bypass**, designed to test AWS architectures that rely solely on **managed prefix list** for protection *without* properly implementing [origin cloaking](https://aws.amazon.com/developer/application-security-performance/articles/origin-cloaking).
+A cloud security research tool demonstrating **CloudFront bypass**.
+It's designed to test AWS architectures that rely solely on **managed prefix list** for protection *without* properly implementing [origin cloaking](https://aws.amazon.com/developer/application-security-performance/articles/origin-cloaking).

 ## Overview

-**Amazon CloudFront - AWS Content Delivery Network (CDN)** service - is the entry point to web applications, where *security controls* such as **Web Application Firewalls** are usually applied.
-Some organizations limit access to **public origins** (*e.g.: Application Load Balancers*) using [Amazon Managed Prefix Lists](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html#managed-prefix-list) with the assumption that restricting access to CloudFront IPs via *Security Groups* is a sufficient protection.
+**Amazon CloudFront** - AWS Content Delivery Network (CDN) service - serves as entry point to web applications, where *security controls* such as **Web Application Firewalls** are typically implemented.
+Some organizations restrict access to **public origins** (*e.g.: Application Load Balancers*) using [Amazon Managed Prefix Lists](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html#managed-prefix-list), assuming that limiting access to CloudFront IPs via *Security Groups* provides a sufficient protection.

-This tool highlights why this approach may be insufficient without additional security measures. **Since CloudFront IP addresses are shared across multiple accounts**, attackers could use their own *Distribution* with a custom DNS record to directly access the origin.
+This tool demonstrates why this approach may be insufficient without additional security measures. **Since CloudFront IP addresses are shared across multiple accounts**, attackers could use their own *Distribution* with a custom DNS record to directly access the origin.
 By leveraging *Lambda@Edge* to inject the expected **Host header**—matching the target website's virtual host and TLS certificate—they can **bypass CDN-level security controls** (e.g., AWS WAF or geographic restrictions).

 ## Quick Start

-The commands below will guide you through setting up the AWS attacker account with a **Lambda function** that modifies the *host-header*, along with the necessary IAM role and permissions in the **N. Virginia region** as required for [Lambda@Edge](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-at-the-edge.html).
-Once configured, you can deploy a CloudFront Distribution for **each target origin** you need to access (using a different *stack name*).
+The commands below will help you set up the AWS attacker account with:
+- A **Lambda** that modifies the *host-header* in the **N. Virginia** region, along with the IAM role and permissions required for [edge functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-at-the-edge.html)
+- A CloudFront Distribution **for each target origin** you want to access (using different *stack names*).

+### Template Parameters

 `attacker-cf-distro.yml` accepts the following parameters as input values:
-- **HostHeader**: *website DNS name* expected by the origin
+- **HostHeader**: The *website DNS name* expected by the origin
-- **OriginDomain**: *custom DNS record* pointing to the origin
+- **OriginDomain**: A *custom DNS record* pointing to the origin
-- **Protocol** (*Optional*): *protocol* to use to connect to the origin
+- **Protocol** (*Optional*): The *protocol* to use for origin connections
   - Default: [match-viewer](https://docs.aws.amazon.com/it_it/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-distribution-customoriginconfig.html#cfn-cloudfront-distribution-customoriginconfig-originprotocolpolicy)
   - Allowed values:
     - http-only
     - https-only
     - match-viewer
-- **AllowedCIDR** (*Optional*) *CIDR* allowed via AWS WAF to access the distribution.
+- **AllowedCIDR** (*Optional*): A *CIDR range* allowed via AWS WAF to access the distribution.
-    - Default: ""

-        **Note**: default empty string will not create the WAF, all access is allowed.
+    - Default: "" (empty string = no WAF, all access allowed)

+### Deployment Steps

 Install and configure **AWS CLI** on a Linux environment as prerequisite (launch the following commands with the proper *--profile* if needed) or manually upload the template using **AWS CloudFormation** Console.